 - From Windows Explorer, select your SyncDrive (default is the S: drive).

 - Select a folder or file, right-click, and select Syncplicity → Remove from favorites.
 When the file or folder is removed from favorites the icons of the file or the entire folder's contents change to the cloud icon overlay as the local files are removed from local storage.

 Folder icon overlays

-The blue cloud icon overlay means that the file is in the Syncplicity cloud and not local or for folders that some or all the files and folders in that folder are in the Syncplicity cloud.
+Blue cloud: The file is in the Syncplicity cloud and not local.
+For folders, some or all of the files and folders in that folder are in the Syncplicity cloud.
 These icon overlays are only applicable to SyncDrive and not to locally mapped Syncplicity folders.

 Not applicable to files.

 Green human: The folder is a shared folder for which the current user is the owner.

 Grey cross: The file is offline and cannot be accessed until Syncplicity is back online.
 Alternatively, it indicates the file has been excluded from Syncplicity.
 Folders will not show any icon overlays when they are offline or excluded.

 Star icon: The folder is added as a favorite.
 When a file or folder is removed from favorites the icons of the file or the entire folder's contents change to the cloud icon overlay as the local files are removed from local storage.

 View and manage storage